Camp Asaka

 Camp Asaka is a base of the Japan Ground Self-Defense Force.
 It lies in four municipalities: Nerima, Tokyo; Asaka, Saitama; Wako, Saitama; and Niiza, Saitama.
 It serves as the headquarters of the Eastern Army.

 The camp was originally the site of a golf course from 1930 to 1940.
 It served as the site of the Imperial Japanese Army Junior Military Academy from 1941 to 1945, and as a United States Army camp (South Camp Drake) from 1945 to 1960, during which time it housed part of the 1st Cavalry Division.

 The Asaka Shooting Range was a firing range constructed on the site for the 1964 Summer Olympics in Tokyo, and hosted pistol and rifle shooting and the shooting part of the modern pentathlon.
-It is the temporary shooting venue for the 2020 Summer Olympics.
+It was the temporary shooting venue for the 2020 Summer Olympics.